 [Warning: This post contains Stranger Things 3 spoilers...but you already knew that.]

 Stranger Things loves to kill people you like.
-Barb might have singlehandedly started the Stranger Things obsession and I'm still not quite ready to talk about Bob (R.I.P.).
-Even Billy's death this season felt tragic after the abuse he's faced and his attempts to protect his sister and right his wrongs.
-But in the season three finale, the Duffer Brothers went further than ever before, and did something insanely cruel.
+Barb might have singlehandedly started the Stranger Things obsession, and I’m still not quite ready to talk about Bob (RIP).
+Even Billy’s death this season felt tragic after the abuse he’s faced and his attempts to protect his sister and right his wrongs.
+But in the season 3 finale, the Duffer Brothers went further than ever before and did something insanely cruel.
 Worse than ever before.

-Que the collective "NOOOOOOOOOOOOOOO."
-But here's the question: would the Duffer Brothers really kill Hopper?
-Their entire M.O. is to introduce secondary characters you love and invest in, only to rip them from you without apology.
-But the strange thing about that (sorry), is they do it so carefully you don't even notice they've never actually killed one of their mains.
-Barb, Bob, and Billy are heroes, but they're not who you pressed play for.
-AND THEIR NAMES ALL START WITH "B."
+Cue the collective “NOOOOOOOOOOOOOOO.”
+But here’s the question: Would the Duffer Brothers really kill Hopper?
+Their entire MO is to introduce secondary characters you love and invest in, only to rip them from you without apology.
+But the strange thing about that (sorry) is they do it so carefully, you don’t even notice they’ve never actually killed one of their mains.
+Barb, Bob, and Billy are heroes, but they’re not who you pressed play for.
+AND THEIR NAMES ALL START WITH “B.”

-Yes, the Demogorgon is back, but that's not all the final scene of Stranger Things 3 taught us.
+Yes, the Demogorgon is back, but that’s not all the final scene of Stranger Things 3 taught us.
 In some snowy, remote Russian facility, guards are choosing a prisoner to feed their friend from the Upside Down.
-When one walks towards a door, his companion says, "not the American."
+When one walks toward a door, his companion says, “Not the American.”

-Remember back in season one (episode three to be exact), when authorities are pulling a body out of the water that the everyone believes is going to be Will (Noah Schnapp)?
+Remember back in season 1 (episode 3, to be exact) when authorities are pulling a body out of the water that everyone believes is going to be Will (Noah Schnapp)?

 Well, guess what song starts playing after El (Millie Bobby Brown) reads her letter from Hopper?
 You guessed it: “Heroes.”
 Will wasn’t really dead, so Hopper probably isn’t either.